How to bust stigma during a pandemic

 DZL has been working with LGBT communities for the past eight years and has since branched out to represent other marginalised populations including sex workers and people living with a disability.

 Sarah Chirwa is head of admin and operations there.
 “LBGT people don’t experience the same level of equality as others,” she says.
 “The stigma that people living with HIV face still is quite shocking, considering there has been enough awareness and sensitisation around HIV.
 I still experience community members who are living with family members being told that because you are HIV positive, you need to have your own plate.
 It’s pretty sad.
 A lot of people associate being HIV positive with being gay, lesbian or a trans person, so the community is facing interlinked discrimination.

 “DZL is working on legal reform, to achieve the decriminalisation of the law that makes it illegal to be a member of the LBGT community.
 We document human rights violations to see where we can step in.
 If it requires taking a legal route, we try to gain evidence.
 We have also made allies with different health care institutions for community members to go and access non-discriminatory services.
 To the individuals in the world who are HIV positive – you are not alone.”

 A note of hope

-Jomell is a young gay man living with HIV in Kabwe in Zambia’s Central Province.
-He works as a peer promoter at ZHECT and is also a part-time sex worker.
-He explains how, little by little, he is starting to see the results of the stigma-busting work carried out by DZL and ZHECT.
+Jomell is a young gay person living with HIV in Kabwe in Zambia’s Central Province, working as a peer promoter at ZHECT and is also a part-time sex worker.
+Jomell explains how, little by little, they are starting to see the results of the stigma-busting work carried out by DZL and ZHECT.

 “But from what we learnt from DZL, there is a thing they call advocacy, and I think the more we talk to people about how we are, the more people will try to understand us.
 I think we are now being accepted by the community.
 A long time ago, when you just stood by the road, you could hear so many comments: ‘don’t do this, do that, go and dress properly.’
 But now I am freer.